gct256/drag-event/README.md

 # drag-event

-* Drag the event handling of the DOM Element.
+* Mouse drag event handling of DOM Element.
 * **Event handling only.** It does not include move, resize, etc.

 ## install